gehring/tilecoding/README.md

 								state_range = state_range)
 ```
 From there, we can build complex sets of tilings with relative ease.
 Suppose we wanted a set of 1D tilings for each
-dimension as well as a single tilings over all three dimensions, all with random offsets.
+dimension as well as another set of tilings over all three dimensions, all with random offsets.
 We can achieve this with
 the following lines:
 ```python
 # define the input dimensions for the different sets